AcceleratedLinux/accelerated-linux/linux/Documentation/driver-api/media/mc-core.rst

 Pads
 ^^^^
-Pads are represented by a struct :c:type:`media_pad` instance, defined in ``include/media/media-entity.h``.
+Pads are represented by a struct media_pad instance, defined in ``include/media/media-entity.h``.
 Each entity stores its pads in a pads array managed by the entity driver.
 Drivers usually embed the array in a driver-specific structure.